MINIEX 2018 will be held at the RA Centre on Thursday, February 1, 2018, from 6 p.m. in Court A & B.

 5. Personal research, philatelic and related knowledge: 10%.

-In each category the exhibit earning the highest number of points will be awarded a prize, and, in addition, a Most Popular Exhibit award covering all exhibits in all categories will be determined by an attendee ballot vote.
+In each category the exhibit earning the highest number of points will be awarded a prize.
+Other awards to be given are: a Grand Prize for the exhibit with the highest total of points; a New Exhibitor award; and, an award for the Most Popular Exhibit award covering all exhibits in all categories that will be determined by an attendee ballot vote.

 Time permitting, the judges will discuss the merits of any exhibit with the exhibitor.
 This will be especially valuable for those who wish to take exhibits to a higher level, but is available to all